Alfonso Rivas Preview, Player Props: Pirates vs. Braves

 Alfonso Rivas At The Plate

-- Rivas is batting .195 with seven doubles, a triple, two home runs and eight walks.
+- Rivas is hitting .202 with seven doubles, a triple, two home runs and nine walks.

-- In 30 games played this season, he has gone deep in two of them.
+- He has hit a long ball in two of 31 games played this season, and in 2% of his plate appearances.

-- Rivas has driven in a run in six games this year (20.0%), including one multiple-RBI game.
+- In six games this season, Rivas has picked up an RBI, with more than one RBI once.

-- He has scored in six of 30 games so far this season.
+- He has scored in six games this year (19.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.